sweitzel/Biet-O-Matic-BE/documentation/content/manual/privacy.en.md

 ---

 # Privacy
-B-O-M BE has been designed to minimize the impact on the data belonging to the BE users:
+Bid-O-Matic BE (short just BE) has been designed to minimize the impact on the data belonging to the BE users:

 ## Internet Communication
 > B-O-M BE does not send any personal, statistical or eBay-platform specific data to servers on the Internet!